MayorFaj/kgateway/SECURITY_RESPONSE.md

 Following the release of a patched version, we will execute our public disclosure process.

-1. **Publish Security Advisory**: We will publish a detailed security advisory on GitHub.
-This advisory will serve as the single source of truth and will contain:
+1. **Publish Security Advisory**: We will publish a release and any corresponding documentation for mitigating the vulnerability.
+This will include:

    - A description of the vulnerability and its potential impact.
    - A list of all affected application versions.